 When a prosecutor withholds favorable evidence from the defense, Brady material is implicated, and a defendant’s rights to due process under the U.S. Constitution are violated.
 The prosecution’s job is not merely to “win” by getting a conviction, but to seek justice.
 Defendants are entitled to all evidence that would help their case.

 Brady issues typically arise when a prosecutor gets tunnel vision because he or she is so convinced the defendant is guilty of the crime.
 This tunnel vision leads the prosecutor to ignore or hide evidence that could potentially prove the defendant’s innocence because the prosecutor does not want the evidence to get in the way of a conviction.
-An egregious example of Brady material arising in an innocence case is in the case of Michael Hanline, who has served more than thirty years for a murder he did not commit.
+An egregious example of Brady material arising in an innocence case is in the case of Michael Hanline, who served 36 years for a murder he did not commit before his conviction was reversed in 2014.

 Brady issues present a difficult problem for the wrongfully convicted because they generally require a great deal of post-conviction investigation – and sometimes, mere luck – to find the evidence suppressed by the prosecution.
 By its nature, Brady material is hidden from the defense, and an inmate serving a prison sentence has next to no chance of discovering it from the confines of his or her jail cell.